IDoCodingStuffs/python-doodles/freeform-log.md

 The answer is yes, it does.
 Which means the real training data will actually lead to food results, even if it takes forever to train.
 Oh and I should probably make adaptive pooling use max.
 With the padding and all.
+Speaking of, let me try using equal padding on each side vs padding only on front.
+Probably going to work out better with max pooling too.